Worcester players to have contracts terminated

 But the contracts of all players, backroom staff, administrative staff, and the women's squad, who play under the University of Worcester Warriors banner, are all effectively terminated.

-Some staff are still owed 35% of their August wages, while nobody was paid for September.
+Some staff are still owed 35% of their August wages, while some did not get paid at all, and nobody was paid for September.

 But, if a buyer is found by the middle of this month, they could still save their place in the Premiership.